Eaternity/eaternity-website/_posts/blog/2018-10-26-Goals-Sustainable-Food-System.md

 To make it really plain and simple: There is no way we can talk about eating sustainable without reducing our meat consumption.
 [China][2] is doing it.
 The vegetarians are doing it.
 The [IPCC recommends][5] it.
 [Arnold Schwarzenegger][3] and [Leonardo di Caprio][4] promote it.
 The Netherlands and the islands that will disappear in the oceans are hoping that you will get it.

-Better too soon than too late.
+Better too soon, than too late.

 [pdf]: /assets/sci-pub/Mason%20DCorz%20et%20al%20(2018)%20Options%20for%20keeping%20the%20food%20system%20within%20environmental%20limits.pdf
 [1]: https://www.theguardian.com/environment/2018/oct/10/huge-reduction-in-meat-eating-essential-to-avoid-climate-breakdown